solana-foundation/developer-content/content/guides/dapps/journal.md

 Counter
 ```

-By selecting counter for the anchor template, a counter solana program writen in
+By selecting `counter` for the Anchor template, a simple counter
-rust using the Anchor framework will generate for you.
-Before we start editing
+[program](/docs/terminology.md#program), written in rust using the Anchor
+framework, will be generated for you.
+Before we start editing this generated
-this template, lets make sure everything is worked as expected:
+template program, let's make sure everything is working as expected:

 ```shell
 cd my-journal-dapp